 Everyone is in for a good time at Daly’s Pub.
 Not only is the food an experience — a gastropub-style eatery with microbrews and specialty cocktails — the whole environment is full of adventure and fun.
 Try your hand at darts or shuffleboard while you enjoy a Montage Mountain Ale, or grab a group and plan to bowl a few games while you order your dinner.
 An open kitchen features delicious daily specials and hearty fare, like handcrafted brick-oven pizzas.
 Don’t miss desserts here, like the s’mores sundae with house-made marshmallows; you will have plenty of time to digest your meal while you play a round on the PlayStation or a vintage arcade game.
 It is all about fun, but you won’t be skimping on a foodie experience.
 Want to just relax and watch a game?
 There are plenty of TVs for that, too.

-A lively exhibition kitchen, two-sided stone fireplace and stunning views create an inviting backdrop for superb cuisine at J&G Grill, a restaurant concept by chef Jean-Georges Vongerichten.
-Chef de Cuisine Rachel Wiener creates each dish with the highest-quality meats and freshest local produce and fish available in the market.
-Winner of AAA’s coveted Four Diamond award and recipient of Wine Spectator’s Best of Award of Excellence, J&G Grill features the largest wine collection in Utah, with over 1,000 different labels and more than 13,000 bottles.
-The restaurant offers a casual yet upscale experience that is equally well-suited for a business gathering, a group of friends, an intimate supper or a family night out.
-Favorites on the menu include the tuna tartare, which is caught and flown in the very same day, and the black truffle pizza with creamy fontina cheese.
+A lively exhibition kitchen, two-sided stone fireplace and stunning views create an inviting backdrop for superb cuisine at J&G Grill.
+Chef de Cuisine Rachel Wiener creates large and small plates, each dish with the highest-quality meats and freshest local produce and fish available in the market.
+Winner of AAA’s coveted Four Diamond award and recipient of Wine Spectator’s Best of Award of Excellence, J&G Grill features the largest wine collection in Utah with over 1,000 different labels and more than 13,000 bottles.
+The restaurant offers a casual, yet upscale experience that is equally well-suited for a business gathering, a group of friends, an intimate supper or a family night out.
+Favorites on the menu include the whole roasted Kabocha squash with barley and brown butter rye stuffing and goat cheese, which is presented and carved tableside.

-If you’ve never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
-Lespri is a quiet refuge where you can relax and enjoy an exceptionally crafted meal.
-The sushi is artfully prepared with unique combinations and house-made sauces infused with fresh ingredients that will delight your taste buds.
+If you have never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
+Lespri is a quiet refuge where you can sit back, relax and enjoy an exceptionally crafted meal.
+The sushi is artfully prepared in the intimate sushi bar with unique combinations and special house-made sauces infused with fresh ingredients that will delight your taste buds.
 If it’s a steak you’re craving, Lespri specializes in USDA Certified Prime meat.
-Only the top two percent of all meat receives this certification.
-The seasonal salads are beautiful and delicious.
-Don’t miss sides like whipped potatoes and decadent mac and cheese.
-The impressive wine list offers an incredible variety and rare, hard-to-find bottles.
-Dine alfresco on the dog-friendly patio, or leave your pup at home and sit in the outdoor grotto.
-Inside, get comfortable in the main dining room, the bar area with three large booths or the intimate sushi bar.
+Only the top 2 percent of all meat ever receives this certification.
+The artful seasonal salads are beautiful and delicious.
+Don’t miss sides like Boursin-whipped potatoes and the decadent mac and cheese.
+The impressive wine list offers an incredible variety of choices and rare, hard-to-find bottles.
+Dine at the sushi bar, get cozy in the booths in the lounge or appreciate the wine collection in the main dining room.

 The Brass Tag is the perfect place to meet friends for drinks and appetizers or to settle in for a cozy dinner after playing in the mountains.
 The Brass Tag offers brick-oven cuisine at its best.
 Find a piece of Park City’s mining heritage with the old brass tags hung throughout the restaurant.
-The menu features oven-fired dishes like miso-glazed Verlasso salmon, assorted pizzettes, The Brass Tag burger and seasonal salads.
-An après favorite, oven-fired chimichurri potato chips are served with Gold Creek Farms cheddar, Gruyère and bacon.
+The menu features oven-fired dishes like miso-glazed Verlasso salmon, assorted pizzettes, house-made soups, baked pastas and seasonal salads.
+An après favorite, oven-fired chimichurri nachos are served with Gold Creek Farms cheddar, Gruyère and bacon.
 Many items are served in skillets, from the tandoori shrimp to the oven-baked chicken wings.
 The Brass Tag offers plenty of options for gluten-free, vegetarian and vegan diners, too.
 Conference guests and families will be pleased to know The Brass Tag is conveniently located in the Lodges at Deer Valley in the Snow Park area.